melMass/ComfyUI_QwenVL/README.md

-# ComfyUI Qwen2-VL wrapper
+# ComfyUI Qwen2.5VL and Qwen2.5 wrapper
 ## Update
-qwen2vl node is renamed to qwen2.5vl
+Qwen2VL node is renamed to Qwen2.5VL due to the release of new Qwen models

 ## Sample workflow